By Bret Denning, COPD Foundation Care Delivery and Communications Program Specialist

 In addition to limited access to care, many panelists stated that patients in remote locations are restricted in their access to support systems such as in-person support groups.
 Some of the patients at the workshop noted that they used online networking sites, such as the COPD Foundation’s COPD360social platform as a means of support; however, they also stated that it was not the same as being in the same room as people experiencing similar issues.
 It should be noted that pulmonary rehabilitation programs also serve as a support group for many participants.

 Similarly, how could you help patients find a support group?
-The COPD Foundation provides valuable resources to help patients and healthcare providers find support, in addition to the online COPD360social community.
+The COPD Foundation provides the online COPD360social community.
 If you are interested in starting a support group in your community, inexpensive leader kits can be purchased here.

 3. Cost of Care